Avanti-Software/api-docs/custom-endpoints.md

 # Custom Endpoints

 If none of our standard endpoints provide the required data, you can build custom endpoints using Avanti's reporting tools.
-Avanti's reporting tools provides access to most employee-centric information and is available via the [Reporter](/avanti-api/reporter/get-report-data) endpoint.
+Report Designer provides access to most employee-centric information and is available via the [Reporter](/avanti-api/reporter/get-report-data) endpoint.

 To get started, open Report Definitions in the Avanti Desktop Application and select Insert to create a new report.
 Give the report a name (also known as the Report ID) and title.
 Now add the information you want in your endpoint as columns in the report.